 The majority of pipe boots are only designed to last for around 10 years.
 Make sure that you replace your pipe boots in a timely manner to avoid this problem.

-Depending on the slope of your roof, it’s possible that gutter debris could cause water to build up in areas that aren’t able to effectively keep water out of your home.
+Depending on the slope of your roof, it’s possible that gutter debris or damage could cause water to build up in areas that aren’t able to effectively keep water out of your home.

 This issue is particularly common in roof valleys, which is where two slopes will meet in a basic V shape.